 Entry conditions and residence permits for Estonia

 Different rules about residence and work in Estonia apply to citizens of the EU and to citizens of third countries.
-The length of your stay also influences which rules you have to follow.
+The length of their stay also influences which rules they must follow.

-EU citizens are free to enter Estonia, but if they stay for more than 3 months, they should register their place of residence and apply for an ID-card.
+- EU citizens can enter Estonia without a visa, but if they stay for more than 3 months, they should register their place of residence and apply for an ID-card.

-Citizens of third countries may need a visa for short-term visits (up to 6 months).
-Citizens of third countries need a residence permit for employment for long term work (more than 6 months) in Estonia.
+- Citizens of third countries may need a visa for short-stay visits (up to 12 months) and/or need a residence permit for employment for long-term work (more than 12 months) in Estonia.

-Applications for visas, residence permits or residence permits for employment should be submitted to a diplomatic representation of the Republic of Estonia.
-Registration of one’s place of residence is necessary in the case of longer visits for EU citizens as well as citizens of third countries.
+Applications for visas, residence permits or residence permits for employment should be submitted personally to a diplomatic representation of the Republic of Estonia or to a service office of the Estonian Police and Boarder Guard Board (PBGB).
+Registration of one’s place of residence is necessary in the case of longer visits for both EU citizens and citizens of third countries.

-EU citizens are free to enter Estonia and can work here without work permits.
-The same applies to the nationals of Iceland, Norway, Liechtenstein and Switzerland.
-The only requirement is that if EU citizens stay in Estonia for longer than 3 months, they should register their residence (see tab below) at the local government authority within 3 months.
+EU citizens can enter Estonia and work in Estonia without a visa.
+The same applies to the citizens of Iceland, Norway, Liechtenstein and Switzerland.
+The only requirement is that if EU citizens stay in Estonia for longer than 3 months, they should register their place of residence (adress where they actually live in Estonia) (see tab below) at the local government authority within 3 months.
 Family members can submit a joint notice of their place of residence.

 The registration of the place of residence gives the right to temporary residence for 5 years.